genesis-community/cf-genesis-kit/MANUAL.md

 - `azure-blobstore` - Use Azure blob storage as external blobstore.
 - `gcp-blobstore` - Use GCS as external blobstore.
 - `gcp-use-access-key` - Use Google storage access key/secret to access the external GCS blobstore (instead of service account credentials which is the default).
+- `blobstore-suffix` - Include the blobstore bucket suffix with a dash separator (e.g., `prefix-app-packages-suffix`).
+- `no-blobstore-suffix` - Remove the blobstore bucket suffix entirely (e.g., `prefix-app-packages` instead of `prefix-app-packages-suffix`).
+This is the default.

 ### Load Balancing Options